Best Walking Trails in The Grampians

 Boronia Peak Walk

 Nicole loves the Boronia Peak Walk.
-Begin in the Tandara Road Carpark in Grampians National Park, then head across Fyans Creek footbridge and begin the picturesque, steady climb through Messmate forest and native pine, along the Western slope of the Mount William range.
-There’s a rocky scramble at the end, but when you reach the summit of Boronia Peak, take in the superb views towards Lake Fyans in the east and over the Fyans Valley.
+Begin in the Tandara Road Carpark in Grampians National Park.
+Head across Fyans Creek footbridge and begin the picturesque, steady climb through Messmate forest and native pine.
+Follow along the Western slope of the Mount William range.
+There’s a rocky scramble at the end.
+When you reach the summit of Boronia Peak, spend some time with the superb views.
+Looking towards Lake Fyans in the east and over the Fyans Valley.
 Rock-climbers come to Boronia Peak to enjoy the amazing views of this region.
 The 6.6km return track takes approximately 2.5 hours.
 First-time climbers may find this track a little difficult – the grade is medium.

 Fyans Creek Loop

 A family friendly side trip is Fyan’s Creek Loop.
 This is an easy 2.2km circuit that takes about 45 minutes.
 The well-marked paths are suitable for all ages and lead you on a leisurely stroll.
 You will pass through wetlands, creek habitat and open eucalypt forests.
 Spot wildlife grazing in the open grassy areas, from kangaroos and emus to wild deer.
 Finish at the Brambuk National Park and Cultural Centre.
 This is where you can learn about the indigenous history and Dreaming of Gariwerd (The Grampians)

 Chris Thomson, Best’s Matriarch